 Ask!
 You’ll never know until you ask.
 Let the business know if you need anything from them.

-HOW TO CREATE A BRANDING SHOOT SHOT LIST
+HOW TO CREATE A BRAND PHOTOGRAPHY SHOOT SHOT LIST

 Check out more info about North Dallas Personal Branding Photography